 The Church has always held that the universe was created by God, a fact that can be known by reason alone (Stephen Hawking, wherever you now are, take note!).
-Further, it is also a dogma that said universe came into being at a certain point ‘in time’, a dogma clarified at the Fourth Lateran Council in 1215.
+Further, it is also a dogma that said universe came into being at a certain point ‘in time’ (hence, the cosmos is not eternal), clarified at the Fourth Lateran Council in 1215.

 God…creator of all visible and invisible things, of the spiritual and of the corporal; who by His own omnipotent power at once from the beginning of time created each creature from nothing, spiritual and corporal, namely, angelic and mundane, and finally the human, constituted as it were, alike of the spirit and the body (D.428).

 Of course, the phrase ‘in time’ is a bit ambiguous, for time began with creation.
 Saint Augustine discusses the period before time, in which there really was not time, only the Trinitarian God in His eternal present, the One Who lives ‘totum simul’, all at once, in the perfection of His being.
 He had no need of anything else, and His motivation for creation was pure, altruistic love, for His glory.

-The Church had to clarify its teaching in the 13th century, in part, to refute certain opinions of the great Aristotle, whose newly discovered, translated and very popular philosophical works had been making the rounds in the newly founded universities.
-One of the tenets of ‘the Philosopher’ , who did not believe in any ‘God’ that we would recognize, was that the universe was eternal, always being the way it now is.
+The Church had to clarify its teaching in the 13th century, in part, to refute certain opinions of the great Aristotle, whose newly discovered, translated and increasingly popular philosophical works had been making the rounds in the newly founded universities.
+One of the tenets of ‘the Philosopher’, who did not believe in any ‘God’ that we would recognize, was that the universe was eternal, always being the way it now is.

-This and other teachings of Aristotle led to a good deal of at least apparent conflict between reason and faith, philosophy and theology, sometime healthy, sometimes not, but always, in some way leading to the truth, as Pope John Paul makes clear in his 1998 encyclical Fides et Ratio.
+This and other teachings of Aristotle led to a good deal of apparent conflict between reason and faith, philosophy and theology, sometime healthy, sometimes not, but always, in some way leading to the truth, as Pope John Paul makes clear in his 1998 encyclical Fides et Ratio.
 For truth ultimately can never contradict truth, in whatever realm or mode it is presented.